Cost $30 for SRW members, $40 nonmembers.

 How to Register:

-Class runs May 7-June 1, 2018 and will be conducted via Yahoo group.
+Class runs October 1-26 and is conducted via Yahoo group.
 Register by paying the course fee ($30 SRW members, $40 nonmembers) on our Payments page.
 No Refunds, except in the case class is cancelled.

 Shortly before the class begins, the moderator will send you an invitation to join the group.
 The invitation will be sent to the email shown on your PayPal payment, so if you wish to use a different email address or have questions, please contact OnlineClassModerator@TucsonRWA.org.